SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/Deleterious_variants/Deleterious_variants_tutorial.md

 ```

 ### 2. Run the variant predictor
 This code should be placed in a script and run as a job.
-It took around ~30 min using 8 cores.
+It took around ~30 min for the full genome using 8 cores.
+For this test chromosome it only took a couple of minutes.
 If you already have your own copy of the assembly file you can use that.
 You can also make a softlink to the common fasta file using `ln -s originalfile yourfile`.

 ```bash
 # Load ensembl module